 If any of these situations applies to you, you may be entitled to a credit.
 Contact the assessor’s office for information regarding the acceptable forms of proof for the issuance of a credit and bill adjustment.
 Two forms of written proof are required, and you must apply for the credit within a limited time.

 If you got rid of one car, and put the license plates from that vehicle ONTO ANOTHER CAR: You will not have to apply for a credit; it will be handled automatically.
-You will be responsible for paying the current bill on the "old" vehicle; you also should expect to receive (in December 2022) a pro rated bill on the replacement vehicle ("new" vehicle) with credit for what you pay now (July /August 2022) on the "old" vehicle.
+You were responsible for paying the bill on the "old" vehicle (July 2022); AND, you will receive (in December 2022) a pro-rated bill on the replacement vehicle ("new" vehicle) with credit for what you paid (July /August 2022) on the "old" vehicle.
 This occurs ONLY IF you put the same plates on the newer vehicle.

 If you got rid of a car, and cancelled the registration, or did not put those plates onto another car, you must contact the assessor's office for information regarding acceptable forms of proof for the issuance of a credit and bill adjustment.
 (See above.)